Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 #### Daubert standard in US
 EXPERT WITNESS: expert qualified by knowledge, skill, experience, training or education.
 An expert witness may testify if:
-- his scientific, technical or other specialized knowledge will help the trier of fact to understande the evidence or to determine a fact in issue
+- his scientific, technical or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue
 - the testimony is based on sufficient facts or data
 - the testimony is the product of reliable principles and methods
 - the expert has reliably applied those principles and methods to the facts of the case